lgessl/patroklos/README.md

 A model typically specifies more than just one combination of hyperparameters that need to be tuned.
-Concerning model classes and fitting functions, you have full flexibility — you can provide any fitting function as an attribute to a `Model` as long as its function interface fulfills patroklos's expectations.
+Concerning model classes and fitting functions, you have full flexibility — you can provide any fitting function as an attribute to a `Model` as long as its function interface fulfills patroklos's
+expectations: see the documentation for `Model`s `fitter` attribute.
 If the fitting function generates hyperparameters automatically or tunes hyperparameters internally, that's totally fine as long it returns a single fit object with validated predictions and a predict method.
 Again, it is left 100% to the model how it calculates the validated predictions, e.g. by cross validation or out-of-bag predictions. patroklos also